AutherOrg/auther-api/README.md

 *If you don't have yarn, you can use npm instead.*

 Edit .env to set your credentials and src/seeders/1_users.seed.js to set the administrator account.
+For PASSPORT_SECRET you can use this generator ofr instance: https://codepen.io/corenominal/pen/rxOmMJ

 Init the database:

 ````
-yarn set
+yarn initdb
 ````

 Start the server (development mode):